alex-neal/mars_cnn/index.md

 ![png](mars_cnn_files/mars_cnn_36_0.png)

 Validation accuracy and loss both seem to level out and become more volatile after the 15th epoch.
-Training was halted before the validation loss began increasing, which suggests that this model is well-fit.
+Training was halted before any significant increase in validation loss, which suggests that this model is well-fit.

 <br>